Contrast-Security-OSS/docs/content/user/agent/java/install/CloudFoundry.md

 <a href="assets/images/Pivotal_Marketplace.png" rel="lightbox" title="Contrast Security service broker in the marketplace"><img class="thumbnail" src="assets/images/Pivotal_Marketplace.png"/></a>

 Click the Contrast Security service broker option to see the available plans.
 These plans are the same that were entered in the Ops Manager.
-Select the plan you want to bind to an application by clicking the "Select this Plan" button.
+Select the plan you want to bind to an application by clicking the Select this Plan button.
 ![Select Plan](./instructions/select_plan.png "Selecting a plan to bind")
 <a href="assets/images/Pivotal_Select_Plan.png" rel="lightbox" title="Selecting a plan to bind"><img class="thumbnail" src="assets/images/Pivotal_Select_Plan.png"/></a>

-On the next screen specify an instance name of the plan(this will not effect the service broker, so you may name it anything you wish)
+On the next screen, specify an instance name of the plan.
+(This will not effect the service broker, so you may name it anything you wish.)
-Under the "Bind to App" dropdown, select the application you want to bind this service to.
+Under the "Bind to App" dropdown, select the application to which you want to bind this service.
 <a href="assets/images/Pivotal_Bind_App.png" rel="lightbox" title="Binding service instance to application"><img class="thumbnail" src="assets/images/Pivotal_Bind_App.png"/></a>

-Now that we have bound our service instance to an application we can restage the application and the latest Java agent will be retrieved from your Teamserver and ran on your application.
+Now that we have bound our service instance to an application, we can restage the application and the latest Java agent will be retrieved from your Teamserver and ran on your application.

 ### Setting environment variables for Contrast
-If you wish to override Java Agent properties (such as the applications name you can set these through the use of environment variables either through the Pivotal UI or the cf command line.
+If you wish to override Java agent properties, such as the applications name, you can set these through the use of environment variables either through the Pivotal UI or the cf command line.

 Command line example: